Strategic Development FAQ

 What is the effect of the Coronavirus; doesn’t it eliminate the need for expansion?

-As of March 20, 2020, we have seen a significant drop in passenger volumes, but it is too early to tell what the full effect will be.
-We do know, however, that it is normal for aviation demand and the economy to see sudden dips, as well as periods of above-average growth.
+It is normal for aviation demand and economy to see sudden dips, as well as periods of above-average growth.
 When viewed over decades, aviation has grown steadily and predictably.

 The forecast serves the purposes of our ongoing long-term planning efforts; we will not seek to construct any projects until justified by actual demand.
 Lastly, we will also update the long-term plans for SAT every five to nine years, which will include a new forecast.